plmrlnsnts/arthur-family-tree/README.md

-# 👑 Arthur Family Tree
+# 👑 Arthur's Family Tree

-Make sure that you are have **PHP 8.0** installed in your machine when running this application.
+Make sure that you have **PHP 8.0** installed in your machine when running this application.

 ```bash
 git clone git@github.com:plmrlnsnts/arthur-family-tree.git